Together in Christ: 'Called to Holy Relationships' — 1 Thessalonians 4:7-8

 Key Thought

 God isn't silent.
-He speaks to us as His children through His creation, [1] His Scriptures, [2] through His messengers, [3] His Holy Spirit, [4] and through His Son, Jesus.
+He speaks to us as His children through His creation, [1] through His Scriptures, [2] through His human messengers, [3] through His Holy Spirit, [4] and through His Son, Jesus.
 [5]

 God gives us free will to decide whether or not we will listen to His voice in our lives from any or all of His messengers and messages.
-Our free will means that we decide whether our relationship with God as our loving "Abba" Father will shape our lives or if we will ignore God's call upon our lives by how we respond to Him as He speaks to us.
+Our free will means that we decide whether our relationship with God as our loving Abba Father will shape our lives or whether we will ignore God's call upon our lives by not responding to Him as He speaks to us.
 [6]

 The apostle Paul wants anyone who reads his message to new believers in Thessalonica to know that neglecting his message is ignoring God's message and rejecting God himself.
-[7] This is especially true about righteous sexual behavior and holiness in marriage — which is the context of our passage.
-Paul placed his words on holiness at the level of divine revelation.
+[7] This is especially true about maintaining righteous sexual behavior and holiness in marriage — which is the context of our passage.
+[8] Paul places his words on holiness at the level of divine revelation.
 He is convinced that his words came from God through the Holy Spirit's inspiration.
-Paul wanted us to know that God calls us to build our relationships and all other relationships upon our obedient response to His truth given through His chosen messengers.
+Paul wants us to know that God calls us to build our relationship with Him and all our other relationships upon our obedient response to His truth given through His chosen messengers.
 They reveal His truth about holiness and sexual purity.
-[8]
+[9]

 The apostle John made a similar point on all fellowship as he began the letter of 1 John:

-Fulfilling life, fellowship, marriage, and joy all depend on our obedient response to the Holy Spirit's truth communicated through God's messengers.
-What we believe and obey are crucial to our relationships with other believers and how we, as disciples witness our faith in Jesus in our sexual relationships and before the world!
-[10]
+Having a fulfilling life, fellowship, and marriage and having joy all depend on our obedient response to the Holy Spirit's truth communicated through God's messengers.
+What we believe and obey is crucial to our relationships with other believers and how we, as disciples, witness our faith in Jesus in our sexual relationships and before the world!
+[11]

 [2] 2 Timothy 3:14-17; 2 Peter 1:19-21.